mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `token_send`

-Send a given token amount to the given address.
+Send the given token amount to the given address.
 The wallet will automatically calculate the required information.

 Parameters: